ngchianglin/NginxHtmlHeadFilter/README.md

 ## Further Details

 Refer to
-[https://www.nighthour.sg/articles/2017/writing-an-nginx-response-body-filter-module.html](https://www.nighthour.sg/articles/2017/writing-an-nginx-response-body-filter-module.html) for an article on how this module is implemented.
+[https://www.nighthour.sg/articles/2017/writing-an-nginx-response-body-filter-module.html](https://www.nighthour.sg/articles/2017/writing-an-nginx-response-body-filter-module.html) for an in-depth article on how this module is implemented and how it can be used.

 ## Source signature